 Therapeutic Riding is scheduled once a week for 45 minutes sessions.
 Heartland offers four eight-week sessions each year that follow the public school calendar.
-Therapeutic Riding is currently scheduled Monday-Thursday from 4:30 to 7:30 PM and Tuesday mornings.
+Therapeutic Riding is currently scheduled Monday-Thursday from 4:30 to 7:30 PM and Tuesday and Thursday mornings.

 What are the fees?